Nubsim/Nebula-Nuker/README.md

 Step 3.
 Follow the instructions on screen

-Its reccomended to use Nebula with the discord desktop app if you have any problems
+Its recommended to use Nebula with the discord desktop app if you have any problems

 # Preview